|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-The Flag Display was booked by YPY November 2.
+The Flag Display booking request was submitted by YPY November 2.
 Shortly after receiving the space booking confirmation from UVic on November 15, YPY emailed Campus Security to notify them of the event.
 At about noon, UVic students began to gather near the Flag Display to protest the Flag Display.
-Some of the protestors became verbally aggressive and told YPY members that they would remove the flags themselves if YPY refused to do so.
-Many protestors then began pulling up the flags and putting them in piles.
+Some of the protesters became verbally aggressive and told YPY members that they would remove the flags themselves if YPY refused to do so.
+Many protesters then began pulling up the flags and putting them in piles.

-By mid-afternoon the Flag Display was completely destroyed by the protestors.
+By mid-afternoon the Flag Display was completely destroyed by the protesters.